Enfey/Notes/Semester 1 Y3/Human AI Interaction/Lecture/Technical/Language Representation.md

 - Cosine Similiarity
 	Measures the angle between vectors, not their magnitude.
 Two docs are similar if point in same direction, even if one is longer.
 	$cosine_{sim}(A^{\to}B^{\to}) = \frac {A^{\to} \cdot B^{\to}} {|| A^{\to}|| \ \ ||B^{\to}||}$
+	Measures from -1 to 1, 1 is identical direction, 0 is no shared terms -1 is opposite direction.

+#### Weighting functions
-Given a document $d$, each dimension of that vector is computed from the frquency of the corresponding terms in that document.
+Given a document $d$, each dimension of that vector is computed from the frequency of the corresponding terms in that document.
 Using raw frequency to weight each term has problems.
 Large documents end up distant from short documents, even if they are similar.
-We apply weighting functions to avoid this.
+We apply **weighting functions** to avoid this.

 The main functions are:
 - **Binary weighting** - $weight(t,d) = \Bigg\{ 1 \ \text{if t} \in d, 0 \ otherwise$